Vaccines are An Important Part of Beef Cattle Management

 After they are born, all calves on a beef operation need clostridial vaccines to protect against blackleg, malignant edema, and Clostridium perfringens (that can cause acute enterotexemia and sudden death in calves).
 In some parts of the country the 7 or 8-way clostridial vaccine should also include Clostridium haemolyticum to protect against “redwater” and this vaccination is even more important for adult animals than for calves.
 It should be boostered every year—and in some regions twice a year.

-Check labels on all vaccines for directions for proper administration (dosage, injection routes/sites such as intramuscular or subcutaneous).
-Most vaccines also have a withdrawal period; the length of time that must elapse before that animal can be slaughtered for meat.
-Some of the chemicals and preservatives need to be cleared from the body before the meat is used for human consumption.
-“Historically some vaccines contain a little bit of gentamycin.
-Depending on the vaccine, the withdrawal period is usually something between 30 and 60 days, so check the label before you vaccinate an animal that might be culled or slaughtered sooner than that.”
+Check the labels on all vaccines for directions on proper administration including dosage and injection routes or sites such as intramuscular or subcutaneous.
+Vaccines also require withdrawal period; this is the length of time that must elapse before someone can slaughter that animal for meat.
+The body needs to clear some of the chemicals and preservatives before humans use the meat for consumption.
+Some vaccines historically contain little bit of gentamycin.
+Check the label before you vaccinate an animal that might be culled or slaughtered sooner than the withdrawal period.
+The vaccine usually has withdrawal period between 30 and 60 days.
+Vaccination requires checking the label carefully.
+You should consider the potential culling or slaughtering of the animal before vaccination.
+Understood.
+Please provide the sentences you would like to convert to active voice.

 In beef herds, calf vaccines are very important.
 Even if you vaccinate pregnant cows just ahead of calving, you also need to vaccinate the calves for clostridial diseases and respiratory diseases.
 Some herds vaccinate calves at birth for certain diseases, but all calves should be vaccinated during the first few months of life.